cammac725/snake-game-js/README.md

 # snake-game-js

-## Move the snake around using the arrow-keys
+### Move the snake around using the arrow-keys

-## Don't hit any of the walls or any part of the snake
+### Don't run into any of the walls or any part of the snake

-## Eat as many apples as you can
+### Eat as many apples as you can.
+The snake will speed up as you eat apples.

-## Created using HTML, CSS, and Javascript.
+#### Created using HTML, CSS, and Javascript.

-### Thanks to Scrimba.com
+Thanks to Scrimba.com